Voice Over Script Considerations for Advertising and Radio Campaigns

 A medium sell asks for the business, but not in a forceful or abrupt way.
 These commercials have a more upbeat, lively, and entertaining composition.
 Excitement, discovery, and family themes permeate this category of sell.
 Music varies but is invariably fun.
 The medium sell often targets families, but it also reaches out to young adults and kids.

 A medium sell may remind people of why they love a brand and sell new people on the feeling it brings.
-Voice over actors are often required to speak in a conversational manner and use humor in a medium sell.
+Voice over actors are often required to speak in a conversational and humorous manner in a medium sell.
 Remember that you’re talking to someone in a comfortable way but still asking for the business.

 3. Hard Sell